dgudim2/obsidian_vault/uni/Computer architecture/Processor.md

 	- Programmable logic

 - Most computer architectures follow a *hierarchical* approach
-- Subparts of a large CPU are sophisticated enough to meet the definition of a [[#Processor Terminology|processor]], sometimes they are called *computational engines*
+- Sub-parts of a large CPU are sophisticated enough to meet the definition of a [[#Processor Terminology|processor]], sometimes they are called *computational engines*

 ## Programmable device